ms/buildtogether.tech/src/git-solo.md

 If your instructor or one of your teammates has already created a project, you won't use `git init`.
-Instead, you will use `git clone` followed by the project's URL to get a local copy called a <span g="clone_git" i="Git!cloning project">clone</span>.
+Instead, you will use `git clone` followed by the project's URL to get a local copy called a [% i "Git!cloning project" %][% g clone_git %]clone[% /g %][% /i %].
 For example, if you want a clone of this book, you can do
 this:

 ```sh